-By far the largest public park in Hong Kong (almost 47 acres), Victoria Park is always teeming with visitors thanks to the number of sports facilities available, such as: jogging trails, soccer pitches, basketball courts, tennis courts, children’s playgrounds and swimming pool.
+By far the largest public park in Hong Kong (almost 47 acres), Victoria Park is always teeming with visitors thanks to the number of sports facilities available, such as jogging trails, soccer pitches, basketball courts, tennis courts, children’s playgrounds and a swimming pool.
 It is also popular for the numerous sporting tournaments it hosts, including the Hong Kong Open and Hong Kong Classic, as well as the elaborate celebrations that take place for local holidays such as the Mid-Autumn Festival and Lunar New Year.
 Victoria Park is also home to the annual Hong Kong Flower Show which showcases a resplendent display of flora and fauna that is definitely worth seeing.

 Top tip: Make sure to check out the spectacular Conifer Garden, it’s worth a stroll through!

 4. Tamar Park – Admiralty

 With its immaculate green lawns, Tamar Park is a much-loved space in Hong Kong for people to gather, relax, and watch the little boats go by on Victoria Harbour.
 The park is a short walk from Admiralty MTR station and is part of a 4 km promenade that runs along the northern shore of Hong Kong Island—from Central Piers all the way to North Point.
 Several concerts, yoga classes and art events also take place here, as did the major protest known as the Umbrella Movement in 2014.

 5. Kowloon Park – Tsim Sha Tsui